psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 > ## Note on Binder (no ssh)
 >
-> If you are working from the datalad Binder, you will not be able to
+> If you are working from the DataLad Binder, you will not be able to
 > use the ssh protocol, as it is disabled.
 You can skip the key
 > generation part, and replace all URLs below with their https
 > counterparts (i.e. `https://gin.g-node.org/` instead of